polytope-labs/ismp/request_response.md

-A response to a post request is created and dispatched by the `IsmpDispatch::dispatch_response`, a commitment of that response which is a keccak256 hash of the response is inserted into the state trie, and a `Response` event is emitted, this event informs any party that wishes to relay the responses to be aware of the existence of a new response.
+A response to a post request is created and dispatched by the `IsmpDispatch::dispatch_response`, a commitment of that response which is a keccak256 hash of the response is inserted into the state trie, and a `Response` event is emitted, this event informs any party that wishes to relay the response to be aware of its existence.

 A `ResponseMessage` that contains the response alongside a proof of membership is then submitted to the counterparty chain, after verifying this proof, a receipt for the response is committed to storage, the receipt is used to prevent